habitoz/football-standings/README.md

 - [📝 License](#license)

-# 📖 Awesome Books
+# 📖 Football Standings <a name="about-project"></a>

-This is a simple SPA react application that allows users to browse books by category.
+**Football Standings** is an application that allows users to browse seasons and standings of football clubs in all leagues. this application is built using react.

 ## 🛠️ Built With <a name="built-with"></a>